-This publication is issued to provide outline information only and (unless specifically agreed to the contrary by the Company in writing) is not to form part of any order or contract or be regarded as a representation relating to the products or services concerned.
-We reserve the right to alter without notice the specification, design, price or conditions of supply of any product or service.
+This publication is issued to provide outline information and (unless specifically agreed to the contrary by the Company in writing) is not to form part of any order or contract or be regarded as a representation relating to the products or services concerned.
+We reserve the right to alter without notice the specification, design, price or conditions of supply of any products.